scrive/nix-workshop/code/06-infrastructure/01-caching-nix.md

 Done.
 ```

-We can see during the build that Nix pushes a lot of things to Cachix, including all the
+We can see during the build that Nix pushes a lot of things to Cachix, including
-intermediary `.drv` files and also the downloaded tarballs from sources like nixpkgs,
+the downloaded tarballs from sources like nixpkgs,
 which are in fact also evaluation time dependencies.

 Now if we go to a fresh machine and try to build `fib-serialized`, we can see